raspberrypilearning/drum-star/en/step_4.md

 --- /task ---

-A button will show which drum is the next upgrade option and how many beats it will cost.
+Add a button to show which drum is the next and how many beats it will cost.

 --- task ---